ReneOlsthoorn/Ground/README.md

 # Ground

-Compiler for the programming language Ground.
-The compiler itself is created in C# and generates FASM x86-64 assembly.
-Ground allows x86-64 assembly language to be added anywhere in the code.
+This project is the compiler for the programming language "Ground".
+The name reflects the vision that code needs to keep in contact with the ground of all code which is assembly.
+So, it allows x86-64 assembly language to be added anywhere in the code.
 Mixing Ground- and assembly is possible due to generated symbolic constants for each local Ground variable.
-The primary usecase for Ground is creating highspeed programs.
+The primary focus for Ground is creating highspeed programs for Windows.
+The language has constructs like classes, with support for instance variables and methods, functions, groups of functions, compact for-loops, statements like "while" and "if", datatypes like "string" and "float", etc...
+See file Examples\unittests.g for some usage.
+The compiler itself is created in C# and the generated x86-64 assembly is compatible with the free FASM assembler for Windows.
 The code that Ground generates is poured in an assembly template which can be freely chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a "console" template, but also a "sdl3" template which loads the SDL3.dll and SDL3_image.dll.
 Ofcourse you can create your own template.
 A second reason why